Model Pruning Enables Efficient Federated Learning on Edge Devices: Experiments

 \subsection{Time Measurement}

 We present the time measurements of one FL round on the prototype system to show the effectiveness of model pruning on edge devices.
-We implement the full-size Conv-2 model in dense form as well as the pruned models in sparse form at different densities, and measure the average elapsed time of FL on these pruned models involving both the server and clients over 10 rounds.
+We implement the full-sized Conv-2 model in dense form as well as the pruned models in sparse form at different densities, and measure the average elapsed time of FL on these pruned models involving both the server and clients over 10 rounds.

-Figure~\ref{fig:femnist_tm} shows the average total time, computation time, and communication time in one round as we vary the model density.
-Note that the model is in dense form at $100\%$ on x-axis and sparse form elsewhere.
+Fig.~\ref{fig:femnist_tm} shows the average total time, computation time, and communication time in one round as we vary the model density.
+Note that the model is in dense form at $100\%$ on the $x$-axis and sparse form elsewhere.
 We also plot the actual size of the parameters that are exchanged between server and clients in this figure for one FL round.

-\textbf{Computation time.} We see from Figure~\ref{fig:femnist_tm} that as the model density decreases, the computation time (for five local iterations) decreases from $11.24$~seconds per round to $6.34$~seconds per round.
-This reduction in computation time is moderate since we only implement sparse computation for forward passes (see Section~\ref{sec:implementation-challenge}).
-Additionally, we plot in Figure~\ref{fig:femnist_tm_inf} the total inference time for $200$ data samples, which shows the similar trends as in Figure~\ref{fig:femnist_tm}.
+\textbf{Computation time.} We see from Fig.~\ref{fig:femnist_tm} that as the model density decreases, the computation time (for five local iterations) decreases from $11.24$~seconds per round to $6.34$~seconds per round.
+This reduction in computation time is moderate since our implementation of sparse computation only partially improves backward passes (see Section~\ref{sec:implementation}).
+Additionally, we plot in Fig.~\ref{fig:femnist_tm_inf} the total inference time and the number of floating-point operations (FLOPs) for $200$ data samples (see Appendix~\ref{appendix:flops_comp} for details of FLOPs computation).
+The inference time result shows a similar trends as in Fig.~\ref{fig:femnist_tm}, and the number of FLOPs keeps decreasing as we reduce the model size.

 \textbf{Communication time.} Our implementation of sparse matrices reduces the storage requirement significantly (see Section~\ref{sec:implementation}).
-Compared with computation time, the decrease in the communication time is more noticeable.
+Compared to computation time, the decrease in the communication time is more noticeable.
 It drops from $35.88$~seconds per round to $1.04$~seconds per round.